Ramsey County looking at opening temporary winter shelter at Luther Seminary dorm

 The county is aiming to open the shelter in December.
 Officials haven’t said how much the lease would cost or how long it would run.

-More than 200 people attended a virtual community meeting Tuesday night peppering county leaders with questions.
-Many shared messages of support for the plan, while others asked about adequate staffing and security for the surrounding neighborhood.
+More than 200 people attended a virtual community meeting Tuesday night, peppering county leaders with questions.
+Many shared support for the plan, while others asked about adequate staffing and security for the surrounding neighborhood.

-“This warms my heart when I hear the acceptance and tolerance,” said Commissioner Mary Jo McGuire near the end of the meeting.
+“This warms my heart when I hear the acceptance and tolerance,” Commissioner Mary Jo McGuire said.
 “Thank you for living your values.”

-County leaders, along with St. Paul officials, are scrambling to expand the east metro’s homeless shelter capacity as the number of people sleeping outside in tents has spiked from a couple dozen last year to hundreds this year.
+County and St. Paul leaders are scrambling to expand the east metro’s shelter capacity as the number of people sleeping outside in tents has spiked from a couple of dozen last year to hundreds this year.

-The COVID-19 pandemic and ensuing economic fallout have exacerbated the affordable housing shortage and driven up the number of unsheltered homeless, county leaders said.

 The temporary shelter at Luther Seminary would be staffed 24 hours a day and residents would sign a conduct pledge to refrain from drug use, said Keith Lattimore, Ramsey County’s new housing stability director.